skoggs/Unsupervised_Learning/README.md

 A working knowledge of unsuspervised learning is highly recommended to navigate the code, although having a quick reference to the terms will at least help you get through it.

-The code itself has plenty of comments and should mostly be self-explanatory for users of Python the accompanying plugins.
+The code itself has plenty of comments and should mostly be self-explanatory for users of Python and the accompanying plugins.